parkinsons-toolkit/app-content/pages-content/living-with-parkinsons/planning-and-future-care/future-care-options.md

 ### Changes over time
 The **likelihood** of the risks and benefits changes over time, in particular based on your health and age.
 Biologically, people who are older with more health conditions are less likely to recover as well from illness.
 They are also more likely to get harm or side effects from treatments.

-Most people also find the **importance** of risks and benefits changes, i.e. their priorities change.
-- In general, earlier in life most people prioritise length of life.
-They would be willing to accept higher risks of treatment (such as temporary pain) in order to preserve life.
-- Later in life, many people shift to prioritise quality of life.
-This might mean not wanting a painful treatment, even if it is aimed at giving a longer life.
-- When people are nearing the end of life, many prioritise comfort and environment.
-This may be having loved ones around, rather than medical interventions.

-As such, decisions about treatments change over time.
-It is helpful to consider your own priorities and let those around you know what these are.
-As these views change, keep your loved ones and the professionals who are involved in your care updated with your views.

 <div class="video-container">
 <iframe
   width="560"